Data Privacy (FERPA)

 - Telephone Listing

-Students may submit a “FERPA Hold” form to the Registrar’s Office to prevent directory and non-directory information from being released.
-This means that NO information regarding this student will be released to any person or placed in any publications (this includes the Commencement program and Dean’s list recipients to local newspapers).
+A Student may submit a "FERPA Hold" form to the Registrar's Office to prevent directory and non-directory information from release.
+When a FERPA Hold is active, no information regarding this student will be released to any person or published in publications (this includes the Commencement program and Dean's list).
 This form is valid until it is rescinded in writing by the student.

-Students may allow the release of non-directory information to anyone they so choose by electronically entering the person’s name and relationship to the student via the electronic Enrollment Verification form.
-Students are allowed to add names throughout the term.
-The releasee names are valid until rescinded in writing by the student.
-In most cases, it should be the Registrar’s Office that releases non-directory information.
+A student may authorize the release of non-directory information to anyone they so choose by electronically entering the person's name and relationship to the student via the electronic Enrollment Verification form.
+The authorization is valid until rescinded in writing by the student.
+In most cases, the Registrar's Office will release non-directory information.

 Disclosure of Non-Directory Information

-Norwich University may disclose non-directory information from students’ education records, without student’s written consent, to school officials who have a legitimate educational interest in the records, or to certain other individuals or organizations, as specified below.
-The release of information to those described below does not constitute authorization to those individuals or organizations to share that information with a third party without the student’s written consent.
+Norwich University may disclose non-directory information from a student's education record, without the student's written consent, to school officials who have a legitimate educational interest in the records, or to certain other individuals or organizations, as specified below.
+The release of information to those described below does not constitute authorization to those individuals or organizations to share that information with a third party without the student's written consent.
 The Registrar shall decide the legitimacy of requests for permissible disclosures of student information.

 A school official is: